compose-x/ecs-files-composer/docs/features.rst

 .. attention::

     This should only be used for very edgy use-cases, such as retrieving certificates stored as flat content in AWS SSM.
-    You should absolutely use the `AWS ECS Task Definition Secrets`_ definitions
+    Alternatively you can use the `AWS ECS Task Definition Secrets`_ definitions

     .. seealso::